analythium/openfaas-rstats-templates/README.md

 - Debian-based `rocker/r-base` Docker image from the [rocker](https://github.com/rocker-org/rocker/tree/master/r-base) project for bleeding edge,
 - Ubuntu-based `rocker/r-ubuntu` Docker image from the [rocker](https://github.com/rocker-org/rocker/tree/master/r-ubuntu) project for long term support (uses [RSPM](https://packagemanager.rstudio.com/client/) binaries),
-- Alpine-based `rhub/r-minimal` Docker image the [r-hub](https://github.com/r-hub/r-minimal) project for smallest image sizes.
+- Alpine-based `rhub/r-minimal` Docker image from the [r-hub](https://github.com/r-hub/r-minimal) project for smallest image sizes.

 See the [Rocker](https://journal.r-project.org/archive/2017/RJ-2017-065/RJ-2017-065.pdf) and the [Rockerverse](https://journal.r-project.org/archive/2020/RJ-2020-007/RJ-2020-007.pdf) papers in the R Journal about the current state of the art regarding the use of container technology in R.